GildedPleb/hab-guide/docs/l1-hosts/ansible.md

 the big guarantees is idempotence, which you just saw in [Control Prep](/docs/l1-hosts/control-prep#indempotent-ness).
 The basic upside of Ansible is that you can use code to define the state of a machine, and that code can be applied to many machines.
-As such, you only need to execute a command one time, and it can completely change the state of multiple machines.
+As such, you only need to execute one command one time, and it can completely change the state of multiple machines.

 Generally speaking, Ansible works by ssh-ing into a remote host, and begins